boonitis/2019-iot-ai-workshop/README.md

     Check the results.

-## Training your own model
+## Train your own custom model

 To train a custom model, first of all, you need training data.
 Go to this link and click on **DOWNLOAD TRAINING DATA**.
-(NOTED: During the workshop, the training data are already provided at */home/pi/2019-iot-ai-workshop/dataset*)
+(NOTED: During the workshop session, the training data are already provided at */home/pi/2019-iot-ai-workshop/dataset*)

 Using pre-trained MobileNet and Transfer Learning, we can train a new custom model very quickly.